SoftFx/AlgoBots/100YearPortfolio/README.md

 A name of the symbol, which will be used to open orders.
 String value.

 #### **Distribution**
 A percentage of money from the account balance for opening orders.
 Double percent parameter (must end with %).
-If value is positive value than positions side is Buy else Sell. **Total sum absolute values of column should be less than 100%**
+If value is positive than positions side is Buy else Sell. **Total sum absolute values of column should be less or equal 100%**

 ### Additional settings (optional, **available only with cred file**)